GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 ## /catalogs HTTP endpoint

-The `/catalogs` endpoint accepts Get HTTP requests.
-Use this endpoint to query the all the catalog's name.
+The `/catalogs` endpoint accepts GET HTTP requests and you can use this endpoint to query the all the catalog's name.

 ### Definition